Parker51 button

 c.1938 EX £35

-(pen has original semi-flexible MEDIUM nib)
+(this one has its original MEDIUM flexible nib)

 BU